MollyZhang/NLP_2016_US_Presidential_Debate/README.md

 y clinton has been a disaster. . and she said she salks about some bompanies are jostrtation. and i will tell you that i'm going to have a stepoenng to me and otr country. i aglee it the gissing to the war. and i will tell you that i'm going to have a stepoenng to me and of the freatest problem the stopigms and so doe to brpendry with the internet, and i will tell you that i'm going to have a stepoena, they're going to be a bompany. and i will tell you that i'm going to have a stepoena, they're going to be a bompany. and i will tell you that i'm going to have a stepoena, they're going to be a bompany. and i will tell you that i'm going to have a stepoena, they're going to be a bompany. and i will tell you that i'm going to have a stepoena, they're going to be a bompany. and i will tell you that i'm going to have a stepoena, they're going to be a bompany. and i will tell you that i'm going to have a stepoena, they're going to be a bompany. and i will tell you that i'm going to have a st

 #### Molly's comment:
 It's exciting to see that the network learned to complete names like "hillar" with a letter "y" as well as her last name "clinton".
 Also the sentence structure is preserved even though many words don't exist.
-I am surprised to find that many words and phrases are preserved, such as "country", "dissaster", "I will tell you", "I'm going to have a", etc. However, the speech gets stuck in a loop for the latter part of the paragram.
+I am surprised to find that many words and phrases are preserved, such as "country", "dissaster", "I will tell you", "I'm going to have a", etc. However, the speech gets stuck in a loop for the latter part of the paragragh.